Breathing if You’re Unwell, Breathless or More Senior

 And if your body is a little older, or you experience chronic illness or breathlessness, it is very important to start any new practice gently.

-Breathwork is powerful.
+Breathwork training is powerful.
 Pushing too hard can be counterproductive.
 It causes stress, adds to feelings of anxiety and makes symptoms worse.

 If you want to get all the benefits of scientific breathing exercises — the gentle way — this course is for you.